codacy/codacy-eslint-legacy/docs/description/no-loss-of-precision.md

+---
-# no-loss-of-precision
+title: no-loss-of-precision

-Disallows number literals that lose precision.
+rule_type: problem
+---

-This rule would disallow the use of number literals that immediately lose precision at runtime when converted to a JS `Number` due to 64-bit floating-point rounding.
+This rule would disallow the use of number literals that lose precision at runtime when converted to a JS `Number` due to 64-bit floating-point rounding.

 ## Rule Details

 In JS, `Number`s are stored as double-precision floating-point numbers according to the [IEEE 754 standard](https://en.wikipedia.org/wiki/IEEE_754).
 Because of this, numbers can only retain accuracy up to a certain amount of digits.
 If the programmer enters additional digits, those digits will be lost in the conversion to the `Number` type and will result in unexpected behavior.

 Examples of **incorrect** code for this rule:

+::: incorrect

 ```js
 /*eslint no-loss-of-precision: "error"*/